Victoria Vein Clinic

 • Do not apply moisturiser to your legs on the day of treatment.

-• Wear slacks or loose trousers and sandals or loose shoes to allow for the thickness of the bandages and stockings.
+• Wear slacks or loose trousers and sandals or loose shoes to allow for the thickness of the bandages and compression garment.

 • Preoperative sedation is not required.